ARM-software/astc-encoder/Docs/Building.md

 configuring.
 Legal block sizes that are unavailable in a restricted build will return the error `ASTCENC_ERR_NOT_IMPLEMENTED` during context creation.

+### Non-invariant builds

+All normal builds are designed to be invariant, so any build from the same git revision will produce bit-identical results for all compilers and CPU architectures.
+To achieve this we sacrifice some performance, so if this is not required you can specify `-DNO_INVARIANCE=ON` to enable additional optimizations.

+### No intrinsics builds

+All normal builds will use SIMD accelerated code paths using intrinsics, as all supported target architectures (x86 and arm64) guarantee SIMD availability.
+For development purposes it is possible to build an intrinsic-free build which uses no explicit SIMD acceleration (the compiler may still auto-vectorize).

+To enable this binary variant add `-DISA_NONE=ON` to the CMake command line when configuring.
+It is NOT recommended to use this for production; it is significantly slower than the vectorized SIMD builds.

-### Testing
+### Test builds

 We support building unit tests.

-These builds use the `googletest` framework, which is pulled in though a git submodule.
-On first use, you must fetch the submodule dependency:
+These use the `googletest` framework, which is pulled in though a git submodule.
+On first use, you must fetch the submodule
+dependency:

 ```shell
 git submodule init